-As a funeral director myself and David see being entrusted to look after all of our clients loved ones, as an honour.
+As a funeral director we see being entrusted to look after all of our clients loved ones, as an honour.
 Every child regardless of age never leaves your mind.
 Oscar has become part of Andersons, we often talk about him, think of him and respect the legacy his Mum is building for him.

 On Tuesday 24th May 2016 the Oscar Award was unveiled at Whitby High School.
 The Award designed and commissioned by Tom Murphy It is inspired by Oscar’s joyful spirit and love for people and animals to help raise the awareness of young male suicide.